noteflakes/ripple/README.markdown

           gamba.rpl
           cembalo.rpl

 Ripple will generate gamba and cembalo parts containing all three movements, as well as a score containing the three movements.
+The directory names are converted into movement titles, e.g. "1.
+Allegro", "2.
+Adagio" and "3.
+Vivace".

 ## Configuration files